There are two types of Just Food Memberships.

-The annual membership fee is $25, with a sliding scale (pay-what-you-can) from $24 to $1.
+Voting members pay an annual $60, with a sliding scale (pay-what-you-can) from $60 to $1.
+A voting member is interested in Just Food governance and would like to vote at the Annual General Meeting.
 Your membership fee provides much appreciated revenue to Just Food, but no one will be refused membership because of inability to pay.
 You can pay online, or you can pay when you pick up your membership card at the Annual General Meeting.

 Just Food Vision, Mission and Values